 To supplement its liquidity position, should the need arise, the Bank maintains its membership in the FHLB where it is eligible to obtain both short and long-term credit advances.
-As of December 31, 2021, the Bank can borrow up to approximately \$1.576 billion to meet its borrowing needs, based on the Bank's available qualified collateral which consists primarily of one-to-four-family residential mortgage loans, certain multifamily residential property and commercial mortgage loans.
+As of December 31, 2022, the Bank can borrow up to approximately \$2.085 billion to meet its borrowing needs, based on the Bank's available qualified collateral which consists primarily of one-to four-family residential mortgage loans, certain multifamily residential property and commercial mortgage loans.
 The Bank can pledge other mortgage loans and assets as collateral to secure additional borrowings.
-Additionally, through the FRBB, the Bank can borrow up to \$15.6 million through the discount window based on the Bank pledging its home equity loan portfolio.
+Additionally, through the FRBB, the Bank can borrow up to \$13.2 million through the discount window based on the Bank pledging its home equity loan portfolio.
 The Bank can pledge other mortgage loans and assets as collateral to secure additional borrowings with the FRBB.
-At December 31, 2021, the Bank had \$665.0 million in advances outstanding from the FHLB and had \$911.3 million in available unused capacity (net of accrued interest on outstanding advances).
-This compares to an unused capacity of \$887.7 million at December 31, 2020.
-The FHLB unused capacity increased in 2021 as a result of an increase of \$280.5 million in gross FHLB capacity during this period, as the Bank continued to pledge additional collateral, partially offset by an increase in FHLB advances outstanding.
-At December 31, 2021, the Bank did not have any advances outstanding at the FRBB.
+At December 31, 2022, the Bank had \$1.276 billion in advances outstanding from the FHLB and had \$806.6 million in available unused capacity (net of accrued interest on outstanding advances).
+This compares to an unused capacity of \$911.3 million at December 31, 2021.
+The FHLB unused capacity decreased by \$104.7 million in 2022 primarily as a result of an increase in FHLB advances outstanding, partially offset by a \$508.7 million increase in total FHLB capacity during this period, as the Bank continued to pledge additional collateral.
+At December 31, 2022, the Bank did not have any advances outstanding at the FRBB.